hot-gril/desert-chat/README.md

 # desert-chat
 Desert Chat, easy and secure chat app.
 WIP.

 Current implementation is text-only chat rooms with a lame CLI, but it exercises the basic design.
-Much more to come, like video.
-Think of a room-based UI reminiscent of both Zoom and Facebook Messenger.
+Much more to come, like an actual GUI and video calls.
+Think of a room-based UI reminiscent of both Zoom and Whatsapp.

 Read the full design doc [here](https://docs.google.com/document/d/1BORD3gDLjhp_MjSfiBAAVqthWbmlx__7iy-Il8MSCx0/edit?usp=sharing), mainly just the first page.
 It's short.